EOEPCA/deployment-guide/docs/building-blocks/resource-registration.md

 #### USGS M2M Credentials (for Landsat harvesting)

+!!! tip
-> For the purpose of this demonstration, we advise you to create this account so we can showcase the Landsat harvesting capabilities of the Registration Harvester.
+    For the purpose of this demonstration, we advise you to create this account so we can showcase the Landsat harvesting capabilities of the Registration Harvester.

 If you want to harvest Landsat data, you'll need credentials from [USGS Machine-to-Machine (M2M) API](https://m2m.cr.usgs.gov/):